Canon 7D II vs Nikon D7100

-The Canon EOS 7D Mark II and the Nikon D7100 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and February 2013.
+The Canon EOS 7D Mark II and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 An illustration of the physical size and weight of the Canon 7D II and the Nikon D7100 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (13 percent) than the Canon 7D II.
 Moreover, the D7100 is markedly lighter (16 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.